-Having geared up at Boyne Valley Activity Centre, your Boyne Blueway experience begins by paddling along by the back of Trim Castle which is all the more impressive from the water and out past the beautiful Newtown Abbey and the Priory of St John the Baptist.
+Having geared up at Boyne Valley Activity Centre, your Boyne Blueway experience begins by paddling along by the back of Trim Castle which is all the more impressive from the water and out past the beautiful Newtown Cathedral and the Priory of St John the Baptist.
 As you enjoy the calm and serenity of the Boyne, you will paddle by Rathnally Mill and House.
 This was built in the early 18th century for one of the Carters who fought on the winning side at the Battle of the Boyne.

 After a really enjoyable & scenic approach, you glide to Bective Mill having completed the 8km stretch of the Boyne Blueway from Trim.
 Take time in Bective Mill to explore Bective Abbey (nearby) or chill out with a well-earned cuppa at Bective Mill.